Tekken

 there is NO lag" after every positive thing I say about this game.

-you can either create a room (up to 8 people) or join a room, where you
+Tekken 5: DR Online has a variety of online features, including: Rankings, battle lobbies, headset support, and in-match spectating.
+You can either create a room (up to 8 people) or join a lobby, where you

 at an arcade machine, winner stays, loser pays... old school.
+Or 2005-ish if you were frequent to arcades to play TEKKEN 5, like I was.

 |

-35 characters... each with
+amazing fighters... each with

 100+ moves.
-Practice up!!!
+Practice up!

 |